 The College developed steadily under Presidents Charles R. Meyers and Charles W. Leitzell and gathered strength through the 1940s and ’50s under the presidencies of Dr. Henry J. Arnold and Dr. Miller A.F.
 Ritchie.
 From 1959 to 1969, under Dr. Frederick M. Binder, there was a significant growth in size, physical plant, budget, and endowment.

 In 1968, the College and the Lutheran Church concluded that the time had come for an amicable separation, and Hartwick became an independent college.

 Dr. Adolph G. Anderson served as president from 1969 to 1976, a period during which Hartwick developed a more flexible and innovative curriculum.

 From 1977 to 1992, under Dr. Philip S. Wilder Jr., the College was characterized by the strengthening of its faculty and student body, and by the building of strong financial support.

 Between 1992 and 2003, under the tenure of Dr. Richard A. Detweiler, the College grew into the modern age, providing each student a notebook computer and offering freshmen the opportunity to study abroad.

-For more about the history of the College, visit the Paul F. Cooper Jr. Archives.
-Online exhibits and archival papers are available on the Archives Web pages.
+For more about the history of the College, visit the Paul F. Cooper, Jr. Archives.
 The Archives collects and preserves materials that reflect the biography of John Christopher Hartwick and the educational institutions bearing his name: Hartwick Seminary, Hartwick Academy, and Hartwick College.
 In addition, the Archives houses over thirty Special Collections.
 Collections and finding aids, historical papers, and digital collections are available on the Archives webpages.